lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 );
 {{< /highlight >}}

-These can be accessed using the Sass' map-get function:
+Which can be accessed using the Sass' map-get function:

 {{< highlight scss >}}
 // Get the small breakpoint.
 $breakpoint: map-get($breakpoints, sm);
 {{< /highlight >}}

 In my own fork of the bootstrap v4 grid I've added an additional <code>xl</code> breakpoint at 1500px which is useful for large desktop monitors.
-This type of thing is very easy to add.

 ## Media query mixins